rtoiprtoip/Chess/readme.txt

 Chess interface for two people

-To start the application, run controller.Main class.
+To start the application, run the chess.Main class.

 If you don't want to build the application, an executable .jar file is available: drive.google.com/file/d/0B-Zgoy0KySiwa0NBTmhFMkJmaFE/view?usp=sharing